curityio/curity-idsvr-aws-eks-demo-installation/README.md

  2. Configuration

     Cluster options could be configured by modifying `infrastructure-config/infra-config.json` file.
-Please ensure that the region set in the `infrastructure-config/infra-config.json` must match the region set for aws cli (~/.aws/config).
+Please note that the region set in the `infrastructure-config/infra-config.json` must match the region set for aws cli (~/.aws/config).

  3. Install the environment